-IAFF Local 1828 in partnership with Snohomish County Fire District 1 are proud to have an Honor Guard Team.
+IAFF Local 1828, in partnership with South County Fire, are proud to have an Honor Guard Team.
 Created in 1997 with 12 dedicated members, its function is to represent the fire service in solemn as well as festive occasions.
-Such duties include firefighter funerals and memorials, dedication events and various other types of ceremonies.
+Such duties include fire fighter funerals and memorials, dedication events and various other types of ceremonies.
 "Our job is to serve proudly in silence as we pay respects to all our fallen brothers and sisters" says Captain Mike Read, Honor Guard Team Commander.
 "We make ourselves available at any time, whether in assisting with funeral arrangements or just paying our last respects.
 The duties of the Honor Guard are wide ranging but always taken very seriously" he adds.

-You can be proud of your team and know it represents Local 1828 and Fire District 1 with pride and selfless service.
+You can be proud of your team and know it represents Local 1828 and South County Fire with pride and selfless service.